cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324
 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.

-The voltage traces are shown at the top of :numref:`kinetics_of_potassium_ch`.
+The voltage traces are shown in :numref:`_potassium_voltage`.

-The :math:`n`-gate
+The :math:`n`-gate response in :numref:`potassium_ngate`
-response, shown next, is to open further from its partially open value of :math:`n =`\ 0.324 at 0mV and then plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential -85mV before closing again as the voltage is stepped back to 0mV.
-Note that the gate opening behaviour (set by the voltage dependence of the :math:`\alpha_{n}` opening rate constant) is faster than the closing behaviour (set by the voltage dependence of the :math:`\beta_{n}` closing rate constant).
-The channel conductance (:math:`= n^{4}\bar{g}_K`) is shown next – note the initial s-shaped conductance increase caused by the :math:`n^{4}` (four gates in series) effect on conductance.
-Finally the channel current :math:`i_{K} =` conductance :math:`\times\left( V - E_{K} \right)` is shown at the bottom.
-Because the voltage is clamped at the Nernst potential (-85mV) during the time period when the gate is opening, there is no current flow, but when the voltage is stepped back to 0mV, the open gates begin to close and the conductance declines but now there is a voltage gradient to drive an outward (positive) current flow through the partially open channel – albeit briefly since the channel is closing.
+shows it opening beyond its initial partially open value of :math:`n =`\ 0.324 at 0mV, to plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential of -85mV, before closing again as the voltage is stepped back to 0mV.
+Note that the opening behaviour (set by the voltage dependence of the :math:`\alpha_{n}` opening rate constant) is faster than the closing behaviour (set by the voltage dependence of the :math:`\beta_{n}` closing rate constant).
+The channel conductance (:math:`= n^{4}\bar{g}_K`) is shown in :numref:`potassium_conductance`.
+Note the initial s-shaped conductance increase caused by the effect of the four gates in series :math:`n^{4}` effect on conductance.
+Finally the channel current :math:`i_{K} = g_{Na}\left( V - E_{K} \right)` is shown in :numref:`potassium_current`.
+There is no current flow during the time when the voltage is clamped at the Nernst potential (-85mV) when the gate is opening.
+When the voltage is stepped back to 0mV the open gates begin to close and the conductance declines, but as there is a voltage gradient it drives an outward (positive) current flow through the partially open channel.
+Current can only flowswhen there is a non-zero conductance and a non-zero voltage gradient.
+This is called the ‘tail current’.

+.. _potassium_voltage:
 .. figure:: images/tutorial6_voltage.png
     :name: potassium_voltage
     :alt: Membrane voltage clamp function